Contents

 Using Advanced Search to find a project and its Project Details Page:

-• Use Search or Projects tabs to find a project by Job Number (if you know it) or Name (try partial name or alternate name as spellings may vary or the Olmsted project name is different from the current name)
+or alternate name as spellings may vary or the Olmsted project name is different from the current name)

-(Note: It is easiest to go to the Projects tab to narrow a search by Location and/or Type.)
+(Note: It is easiest to go to the Projects tab to narrow a search by Location and/or Type.) -

-• A results list will appear and any results item can be clicked on to go to its item details page.
+A results list will appear and any results item can be clicked on to go to its item details page.

-(Note: Copying the results list into a spreadsheet makes it easy to create a list of the projects of interest with the live links to the Project Details Page.)
+(Note: Copying the results list into a spreadsheet makes it easy to create a list of the projects of interest with the live links to the Project Details Page.) - Using other research tabs in Advanced Search: See What Keywords Can Be Used in a Search? for information about using the Image and Document Search Tabs

 Using a Project Details Page to learn about a project:

-The Project Details Page includes:
+The Project Details Page includes:-

-• Project Name (as well as Alternate Name(s) if added).
+Project Name (as well as Alternate Name(s) if added).
 Searches will find either name.

 (Note: If the Alternate Name is followed by [ORGO] that means that name is one of the original names assigned by the Olmsted firm in their files.
-The main Project Name shown may then be a more familiar name or current name that might typically be used in a search.)
+The main Project Name shown may then be a more familiar name or current name that might typically be used in a search.) -

-• Dates currently are noted for Washington State jobs.
+Dates currently are noted for Washington State jobs.

-• Project Type is one of 14 Project Types established by the editors of the Papers of Frederick Law Olmsted and expanded based on Olmsted Brothers and Olmsted Associate records.
+(Note: The date range is drawn from the correspondence dates for the project.) - Project Type is one of 14 Project Types established by the editors of the Papers of Frederick Law Olmsted and expanded based on Olmsted Brothers and Olmsted Associate records.
 (Note: The Project Type is the original project type at the time of the Olmsted work on the project.
 If a project site has changed uses, the current use may not correlate with the assigned Project Type.
 There may also be mistakes in the original assignment of Project Type.)

-• Location is the City and State or Province drawn from the Olmsted records or updated to reflect the current jurisdiction.
+- Location is the City and State or Province drawn from the Olmsted records or updated to reflect the current jurisdiction.
 It may include a street address if added by the Olmsted Network.
 Alternate Locations may show location names noted in the Olmsted records [ORGO], as well as additional entrances or project locations, as the website data is expanded.

-• Key Image, if shown, is also included in the Gallery and the Image list.
+- Key Image, if shown, is also included in the Gallery and the Image list.

-• Synopsis is typically a brief description of the Olmsted project, focusing on the Olmsted firm role.
+- Synopsis is typically a brief description of the Olmsted project, focusing on the Olmsted firm role.
 For the long descriptions, click on “more” below the text.

-• To View Plans, Documents & Images provides dropdown lists of the content with quantity noted on the right of the bar.
+To View Plans, Documents & Images provides dropdown lists of the content with quantity noted on the right of the bar.

-• Plans include the list of extant plans at the Olmsted Archives at FLONHS.
+- Plans include the list of extant plans at the Olmsted Archives at FLONHS.
 (It is worth checking ORGO when doing an exhaustive search for any recent updates.)
 The list also may include plans from other archives with the archive initials appended to the plan number, such as 28-sh1_SMA.
 A camera means the plan is resident on OlmstedOnline.org.
 Plans, if scanned by Olmsted Archives, can be found by clicking on the project’s Olmsted Archives collection link in the right-hand sidebar.

-• Documents may include a variety of materials related to a project, both historical and scholarly, such as National Register nominations as well as project level links to the Olmsted firm Subject and Job Files held at the Library of Congress.
+- Documents may include a variety of materials related to a project, both historical and scholarly, such as National Register nominations as well as project level links to the Olmsted firm Subject and Job Files held at the Library of Congress.
 The Documents may be resident on OlmstedOnline.org or may only have an external link.
 Photos of plans or sketches, as well as lithograph plans, are included under Documents because they are catalogued separately from Plans in ORGO.
 Photo Album covers may be included if it is useful to describe the content.

-• Images include historical and current day photographs as well as postcard images.
+- Images include historical and current day photographs as well as postcard images.
 In the Gallery these can be searched across all images using Keyword Terms as described in FAQs: What Keywords Can be Used in a Search?
 The entry needs to be exact to properly search.
 The project-related photo albums and photographs in the Olmsted Archives can be viewed by clicking on the Olmsted Archives collection link in the right-hand sidebar of the Project Details Page (see below).

-• Views [DATA] [MAP] lets you toggle between the Data content for a project and a Map view.
+- Views [DATA] [MAP] lets you toggle between the Data content for a project and a Map view.
 When plans are geo-referenced (see examples in Seattle - Job 02690) you can view the overlays and adjust the transparency.
 Using the satellite view is most effective.
 Currently examples of plan overlays are available for some Washington state projects.

-• Map box shows the location if known with a green dot (which disappears when selecting [MAP]).
+- Map box shows the location if known with a green dot (which disappears when selecting [MAP]).
 Please let us know if you find an error with the mapping location and can provide the correct location.

-• LINKS provides external access to additional plans and images for the project held at the Olmsted Archives Flickr collection.
+- LINKS provides external access to additional plans and images for the project held at the Olmsted Archives Flickr collection.
 Links may also be included to other digital collections and to additional project information.
 More background on the LINKS can be found in Glossary & Links.

 Using Other Resources: